-- 3.3.1 Teaching Requirement: All graduate students pursuing the Ph.D. are required to serve as a Teaching Assistant for at least one semester. - 3.3.2 Core Knowledge Examination: A core knowledge exam will be administered at the end of the first year to verify mastery of the core materials science knowledge.
-The exam will be updated/reviewed each year by the instructors of the three core courses and by other interested MBSE faculty.
-The exam may be written or oral depending on the preference of the faculty.
+- 3.3.1 Teaching Requirement: All graduate students pursuing the Ph.D. are required to serve as a Teaching Assistant for at least one semester. - 3.3.2 Core Competency Examination: Each student must demonstrate competency in the core areas of materials structure, thermodynamics, and kinetics by passing this exam.
+It will be offered as a written exam at the end of each academic year and will be reviewed/updated each year by the instructors of the relevant core courses and by other interested MBSE faculty.